diegotorres03/web-components-repository/docs/step-by-step.md

 `
 ```

-Now that we added the string template for our html, lets add some css to enable the grid.
+Now that we added the string template for our html, lets add some CSS to enable the grid.

-**Note:** _because we are using a template string from javascript, we will be getting some values dinamycally from js, this will only work on first load, if the value of the grid change we won't react to that change, we will cover those changes later on the lab_
+**Note:** _because we are using a template string from JavaScript, we will be getting some values dynamically from JavaScript.
+This will only work on first load.
+If the value of the grid changes we won't react to that change.
+We will cover those changes later on the lab_

-On the `style` tag lets add the css for a grid layout
+On the `style` tag lets add the CSS for a grid layout:
 ```css
 #grid-container {
    display: grid;